Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

 Penny admits it has been tough to be anchored on the sidelines, even though he and Carson are close friends.
 Throughout his career, Penny had always been the bell cow.
 His senior year at San Diego State, he led the nation with 2,248 rushing yards and scored 23 touchdowns to finish fifth in the Heisman Trophy voting.

-But his time with the Seahawks has been one of frustration.
+But his career with the Seahawks has been one of frustration.
 Penny had flashes as a rookie, averaging 4.9 yards on 85 carries, but Carson emerged as the workhorse back.
 And this year, Carson has only solidified his hold on the job with 853 yards on 200 carries, third-most in the league.

 “It’s tough for me because he’s got the hot hand, and he’s doing everything great and I’m just sitting back, but I’m also learning,’’ Penny said.
 “It has been a big test, but it’s me just staying poised, staying who I am and patiently waiting my turn.
 I’m just trying to prove that I can play.”